Many Companies are Turning Towards Gamification to Increase Channel Engagement and their Channel Loyalty Programs.

 Gamification offers an intrinsic reward value to your channel partners.
 While this channel loyalty program can offer money as a reward, it only provides satisfaction to one type of ‘gamer personality.’
 Gamer personality refers to the Bartle Test which classifies ‘players’ within a spectrum for 4 personality types:

 - Achievers are motivated by the satisfaction of their achievements and accomplishments

 - Explorers are driven by the idea of exploring new opportunities

 - Socializers are players that are motivated by the social aspect of ‘gaming’

 - Killers are motivated by the slightest inclination towards competition

 While still a relatively new channel strategy, many companies are turning towards gamification to increase channel engagement and loyalty programs.
 By identifying what drives each of your channel partners (at an individual level), you can encourage and foster their individual growth by providing them with the most-relevant motivation.

 The trick is to KISS (Keep it Simple, Silly).
 Implement a dealer locator on your website so it’s easy for prospects to get in touch with someone that sells your products.
 Since your dealers are more than likely to be on the smaller side, and not a corporate entity, it will be easier for a potential buyer to get in touch with an actual person and not a corporate voice-automated message.
 Adding this service to your channel loyalty program will benefit both you and your channel partners who will be able to close more deals and open up to new market opportunities.

 Channel partners provide tremendous value to many vendors, providing up to 75% of a company’s bottom line.
-Channel loyalty programs are designed to help organizations achieve their sales objectives.
+Channel loyalty programs help organizations achieve their sales objectives.
 However, the risks and rewards must be balanced.
 Gamification has proven to be a cost-effective way of installing channel loyalty programs while providing channel partners with the motivation to drive their business goals.